tradle/mycloud/docs/plugins.md

       await productsAPI.sendSimpleMessage({
         req,
         to: user,
         message: 'your shmortz is below the pink average.
-Please come back later.'
-      })
+Have a grafkl, it usually helps' })
     }
   }